 Now, this doesn’t mean that I am antagonistic, disgruntled, or angry, I’m just not a bubbly, sociable, or “loving” person.
-Consequently, I’m outside of the church’s leaders leadership track.
+Consequently, I’m outside of the church’s leadership track.
 But, I still feel that I have something to contribute and have to be creative to do so.

 Over the last decade or so, my faith has shifted from what could be called an eager or naïve (non-pejorative sense) position to a post-critical position.
-I now favor more of an open, scholarly, and nuanced approach.
+I now favor more of an open, informed, and nuanced approach.
 I could also say that I feel less and think more.
 Maybe it is a natural expression of my temperament or I just reached a boundary in my faith experience that required a paradigm shift in order to continue to learn and grow.
 (More about this in my Stages of Faith posts.)